Monroe County Crash Map

 Reconnect Rochester is pleased to host this Monroe County Crash Map to raise awareness and support local advocacy efforts around safe streets in our community.

-In the U.S., pedestrian fatalities have skyrocketed, increasing by 62% from 2009-2020.
-This map shows that in Monroe County, 5,262 crashes from 2013-2022 involved bicyclists and pedestrians (2,094 resulted in injury or fatality).
-On average, twelve people die on our local streets every year as a result of these crashes.
+In the U.S., pedestrian fatalities have skyrocketed, increasing by 75% since 2010.
+This map shows that in Monroe County, 5,132 crashes from 2014-2023 involved bicyclists and pedestrians (2,279 resulted in injury or fatality).
+On average, thirteen people die on our local streets every year as a result of these crashes.
+In 2023, this number rose to 20 fatalities.
+Compared to the 10 year period of 2013-2022, there were 130 fewer crashes involving bicyclists and pedestrians, but an 8% increase in injuries and fatalities.
 We must do better.

 5 Comments